Boehmeria cylindrica: Taxonomy

 Some of the synonyms and intraspecific taxa are: Boehmeria austrina Small, Boehmeria cylindrica (L.) Sw. var. drummondiana (Weddell) Weddell, and Boehmeria cylindrica (L.) Sw. var. scabra Porter.

 Distribution

 B. cylindrica can be found across the North American continent into Central and South America.
 It is native to northeastern Canada through the majority of the United States from Maine to Florida and stretching towards South Dakota to California.

 Habitat

 B. cylindrica can be found in wet to mesic deciduous woodland habitats.
 The plant flourishes the most in floodplain and bottomland areas.

 Ecology

 B. cylindrica is wind pollinated, so plants are fertilized by pollen carried by the wind.
 Thus, the flowers do not attract many insects.
 Larvae of the fly Neolasioptera boehmeriae, form small galls in the shape of spindles.
 Flowering season for B. cylindrica is during the summer to fall.
 During flowering season, pollen acts as an allergen to some.

 It is a larval host to the eastern comma, the question mark, and the red admiral.
+It also is a host for the false spider mite in North America.